hailelagi/hailelagi.com/content/hacks/tsunami.md

 This covers some wide ranging and complex important topics, let's take a peek under the covers of what we say "yes" to when we want _shared memory concurrency_ -- spoiler it's hard, Joe's advice is let a small group muck about with these gnarly problems and produce nice clean abstractions like the [process model](https://www.erlang.org/doc/reference_manual/processes).
-However rust sells itself on the basis of memory and safety and [fearless concurrency](https://blog.rust-lang.org/2015/04/10/Fearless-Concurrency.html), is there a way to combine the two?
+However rust sells itself on the basis of memory safety and [fearless concurrency](https://blog.rust-lang.org/2015/04/10/Fearless-Concurrency.html), is there a way to combine the two?

 ![Danger](/crit.png)